Refco

 Refco was a New York City-based financial services company, primarily known as a broker of commodities and futures contracts.
 It was founded in 1969 by Raymond Earl Friedman as Ray E. Friedman and Co.
-Prior to its collapse in October, 2005, the firm had over $4 billion in approximately 200,000 customer accounts, and it was the largest broker on the Chicago Mercantile Exchange.
+Prior to its collapse in October 2005, the firm had over $4 billion in approximately 200,000 customer accounts, and it was the largest broker on the Chicago Mercantile Exchange.
 The firm's balance sheet at the time of the collapse showed about $75 billion in assets and a roughly equal amount in liabilities.
-Though these filings have since been disowned by the company, they are probably roughly accurate in showing the firm's level of leverage.

 Refco became a public company on August 11, 2005, with the sale of 26.5 million shares to the public at $22.
 It closed the day over 25% higher than that, valuing the entire company at about $3.5 billion.
 Investors had been attracted to Refco's history of profit growth—it had reported 33% average annual gains in earnings over the four years prior to its initial public offering.